Create an Atlas

 - Click on the Add button in the Atlases data list.

-- Fill in the Atlas Details page: enter a name, upload a picture and set publication status to published publicly.
-Once you do this, the atlas is visible in the viewer within your account.
+- Fill in the Atlas Details page: enter a name, upload a picture, and set publication status to published publicly.
+Once you do this, the Atlas is visible within your account in the Viewer.

 - Click on the 'Save' button.